-The image is a digital creation.
+The Image is a Digital Creation.

-Cloud spiral in the sky.
+“Cloud spiral in the sky.
 An Iridescent (Rainbow) Cloud in Himalaya.
-The phenomenon was observed early am 18 Oct 2009.
+The phenomenon was observed early am 18 Oct 2009.”

-This image was created by an artist known on Deviant Art as repawnd, and originally posted here in 2010 under the name “The Ruins” and is described as a “weather generator” in this fantasy photo.
+This image was created by an artist known on Deviant Art as repawnd, and was originally posted here in 2010 under the name The Ruins.
+The picture is described as a “weather generator.”
 In the comments, the artist describes in detail how he achieved certain effects.

-The phenomenon was observed early morning on October 18, 2009 on the path to Khumjung in the Himalayas.
+“The phenomenon was observed early morning on October 18, 2009 on the path to Khumjung in the Himalayas.
 The mountain pictured is Thamserku (6623m).

 Iridescent clouds are a diffraction phenomenon cause by small water droplets or small ice crystals individually scattering light.
 Larger ice crystals produce halos, which are a refraction phenomena rather than iridescence.
 Iridescence should similarly be distinguished from the refraction in larger raindrops that makes a rainbow.
 If parts of clouds have small droplets or crystals of similar size, their cumulative effect is seen as colors.
 The cloud must be optically thin, so that most rays encounter only a single droplet.
-Iridescence is therefore mostly seen at cloud edges or in semi-transparent clouds, and newly forming clouds produce the brightest and most colorful iridescence.
+Iridescence is therefore mostly seen at cloud edges or in semi-transparent clouds, and newly forming clouds produce the brightest and most colorful iridescence.”

-Norwegian spiral anomaly of 2009
+Norwegian Spiral Anomaly of 2009